Privacy Notice

 What Tempo stores locally

-Every event Tempo ingests — calendar entries, reminders, webhook alerts, HomeKit signals, script results, whatever you connect — is stored in a local SQLite database under ~/Library/Application Support/Tempo/.
+Every event Tempo ingests — calendar entries, reminders, webhook alerts, script results, whatever you connect — is stored in a local SQLite database under ~/Library/Application Support/Tempo/.
 Attachments, configuration, tokens, scores, and logs live in the same directory.
 This data never leaves your Mac through Tempo.

 If you back up your Mac (Time Machine, Kopia, Arq, etc.) or keep that folder on an external/cloud-synced drive, backups and sync follow whatever service you chose.
 That is your decision and your trust relationship with that service, not ours.